Range18/Range18/README.md

 - Hi, I’m @Range18
-- I’m interested in developing and programming on c++.
+- I’m interested in developing on c++.
 - I’m keen on developing Games and Desktop apps
 - I’m looking to collaborate on learning programming or something else